The Quran does not merely retell Adam (peace be upon him). It redistributes him.

 I am better than him.
 (38:76)

-This is Adam’s function in Sad.
-The surah has just shown us figures whose greatness lies in their willingness to melt before God.
-Adam now becomes the station before which the primordial anti-sajda is exposed: armoured superiority.
+This is Adam (peace be upon him)‘s function in Sad.
+The surah has just shown us figures whose greatness lies in their willingness to return before God.
+Adam (peace be upon him) now becomes the station before which the primordial anti-sajda is exposed: armoured superiority.

 He is not here mainly the fallen human.
-He is the occasion by which the first permanent defence mechanism is unmasked.
-Prostration distinguishes the melting self from the fortified self.
+He is the occasion by which the first hardened defensive reflex is unmasked.
+Prostration distinguishes the self that entrusts itself to God from the self that fortifies itself against the command.

-In Sad, Adam is the scene where self-justifying superiority first hardens itself against God.
+In Sad, Adam (peace be upon him) is the scene where self-justifying superiority first hardens itself against God.

 What the Adamic redistributions reveal